Izziabby/data-science-S2023/challenges/c03-stang-assignment.md

 - Does this graph support or contradict the claim above?
   - Contradicts, E changes as thickness changes
-    - The more material (thicker sample) has a lower E value
+    - The samples with the most material (thicker sample) have the lowest values of E

-    - The thinner the sample, the higher the E value
+    - The thinner samples (in comparison to the thickest) all have higher values of E
+- Is this evidence conclusive one way or another?
+  - No, this evidence is not conclusive as there is not a clear trend

+    - The values of E for all of the samples under 0.081 in. are all clustered

+    - These samples also have overlapping values of E

 # References